kattouf/Sake/docs/getting-started.md

 }
 ```

-In this file, `Commands` is a command group that contains the `hello` command.
+In this file, `Commands` serves as the entry point of the **SakeApp** executable and acts as the main command group that includes the `hello` command.

 ### Run your first command